 A Safety Management Plan (SMP) is an effective and documented method of encapsulating the outline, principles, methods and review procedures of safety management for a particular operation or project.

-The level of detail in an SMP is normally dictated by the complexity of sthe operations, specific tasks, the legislations and standards of each particular country.
+The level of detail in an SMP is normally dictated by the complexity of an organisation’s operations and the legislations and standards of each particular country.

 In the case of AtoN activities, a SMP would be as broad as the field of activities required, but as a minimum should include: